-This announcement was closely followed by the reveal of CMMC 2.0, a large-scale modification of the Department of Defense’s proposed cybersecurity requirements.
-Defense contractors especially should pay attention to the Civil Cyber-Fraud Initiative.
-CMMC 2.0 now allows many contractors to self-attest their cybersecurity compliance without a formal third-party assessment.
-But with the Civil Cyber-Fraud Initiative, the government now has the tools to hold you accountable to that self-assessment.
+Unlike the original CMMC, CMMC 2.0 allows many contractors to self-attest their cybersecurity compliance without a formal third-party assessment.
+However, with the Civil Cyber-Fraud Initiative, the government has the tools to hold you accountable for that self-assessment.

 What is the Civil Cyber-Fraud Initiative?